Link Search Menu Expand Document

 • Name: This is the name you will refer to this issuer, it has nothing to do with what has been configured in EJBCA and can be a name of your choice

-• Select the credential created in the steps above for Trust KeyStore Credential
+• Trust KeyStore Credential: Select the credential created in Set Credentials section above

-• For EJBCA username, enter the username from step 1 above.
+• EJBCA Username: Enter the username from step 1 above.
 I.e. the username of the end-entity

-• For EJBCA Issuing CA Name - this is the CA configured in EJBCA that you wish to issue certificates from
+• EJBCA Issuing CA Name: This is the name of the CA configured in EJBCA that you wish to issue certificates from

-• If you wish to restrict the DNs from certdog (this can also be done from EJBCA), select the DN Restriction here
+• DN Restriction: If you wish to restrict the DNs from certdog (this can also be done from EJBCA), select the DN Restriction here

-• Finally, select the Team(s) whose members will have access to this issuer
+• Authorise Teams: Finally, select the Team(s) whose members will have access to this issuer

 If all is correct you will get a success confirmation.
 If any of the details or are incorrect you may get errors such as: